Skip to content

 Not every irregular exercise of a healthcare activity is a crime.
 Professional intrusion under Article 403 requires acts proper to a profession demanding an official academic qualification; many forms of conduct actually fall within administrative infringements penalised by health-regulation or consumer-protection legislation, or are dealt with through the contentious-administrative route.
 The defence must assess whether the case fits the narrow criminal scope or whether it should be redirected to the far less onerous administrative penalty, invoking the principle of minimum intervention of criminal law.

 When professional intrusion occurs within a clinic, aesthetic centre or healthcare establishment, the issue of civil liability also arises.
-Alongside the perpetrator's direct civil liability (Article 116 CC), the subsidiary civil liability of the owner of the establishment may be declared where it benefited from the service or failed to check the qualification of whoever provided it (Article 120 CC).
+Alongside the perpetrator's direct civil liability (Article 116 CP), the subsidiary civil liability of the owner of the establishment may be declared where it benefited from the service or failed to check the qualification of whoever provided it (Article 120 CP).
 Anticipating who is civilly liable, and in what order, is key for both the accused individual and the company or centre involved.

 Limitation Periods, Penalties and Procedural Deadlines

 Article 403 punishes the basic type (performing acts proper to a profession without the corresponding academic qualification) with a fine, and aggravates the conduct with imprisonment of six months to two years where the offender publicly claims the status of a professional or operates in premises advertising the provision of such services.
-The penalty determines the limitation period: under Article 131 CC, both the aggravated type (imprisonment of less than five years) and the basic type —which, given its fine, is a less serious offence— prescribe after five years, the former three-year minimum having been abolished in 2010.
+The penalty determines the limitation period: under Article 131 CP, both the aggravated type (imprisonment of less than five years) and the basic type —which, given its fine, is a less serious offence— prescribe after five years, the former three-year minimum having been abolished in 2010.
 Correctly identifying the applicable type therefore conditions the very temporal viability of the prosecution.

 Calculating the limitation period is often a relevant defence point where the activity continued over time or where the complaint is filed years after the events.
-It is necessary to fix the dies a quo (the date the conduct ceased in cases of continued activity) and to verify the interruptive effect of procedural steps under the requirements of Article 132 CC.
+It is necessary to fix the dies a quo (the date the conduct ceased in cases of continued activity) and to verify the interruptive effect of procedural steps under the requirements of Article 132 CP.
 A rigorous analysis of the deadlines can lead to dismissal on limitation grounds even before trial.

 Plea Agreements, Suspension of Sentence and Record Expungement